bizarre-sorcerer/GeometryDeath/README.md

 ## 📦 Installation

-### Prerequisites
+### System requirements

-- Docker & Docker Compose installed
+- Install Docker and docker-compose

 ### Run with Dockers